Week 1 Midweek

-Each week you will be required to submit a summary post by each deadline (this week Wednesday and Sundays at midnight, future weeks just Sunday).
-These posts should include links to or embedded media from all the work you have done for the week: storytelling assignments, daily creates, reflections, etc. In addition, you should use this post to reflect upon your activity of the week:
+For each assignment, you will be required to submit a summary post by each deadline.
+These posts should include links to or embedded media from all the work you have done for the assignment period: storytelling assignments, daily creates, reflections, etc. In addition, you should use this post to reflect upon your activity of the assignment period:

 - What gave you trouble?
 What did you enjoy most?
 What did you learn?